rzhornyk/diffhtml/packages/diffhtml-website/pages/api.md

 ### Global

 This method of accessing diffHTML is good for new users.
-You can load it directly from the diffHTML website with a script tag:
+You can load it securely from the diffHTML website with a script tag:

 ``` html
 <script src="https://diffhtml.org/master/diffhtml/dist/diffhtml.min.js"></script>
 ```

-You could then access the API in your own scripts by using the global `diff` object.
+You can now access the API in your own scripts by using the global `diff` object.

 ``` js